-EVALUATION OF THE MM EVALUATION OF S56 DIRECTORS ACCOUNTABLE TO THE MM
+EVALUATION OF THE MM EVALUATION OF S56 DIRECTORSACCOUNTABLE TO THE MM

 Mayor MM

-Chairperson of the auditcommittee Chairperson of the audit committee or Audit
+Chairperson of the auditcommittee or Audit Committee Member Chairperson of the audit committee or Audit Committee Member

-or Audit Committee Committee Member

-Member

 Mayor from another MM from another municipality

 municipality

 Ward committee member Portfolio Councillor or Exco Member

 nominated by Mayor as nominated by the Mayor

 Exco Member as nominated by Governance and Compliance

 the Mayor Manager

 Governance and Compliance PMS Facilitator

 Manager

 PMS Facilitator

 Bonuses are awarded according to a sliding scale - achieved by doubling the score (a total of 100 as per each scorecard), so as to reflect a total out of 200 - applicable to the rating scale.
-A score of 130% to 149% is awarded a performance bonus ranging from 5 - 9%, and a score of 150 and above is awarded a performance bonus ranging from 10% - 14%.
+A score of 130% to 149% is awarded a performance bonus ranging from 5-9%, and a score of 150 and above is awarded a performance bonus ranging from 10% - 14%.